 \section{Extension}

-Our proposed L2L framework is quite general, and applicable to a {\it broad} class of minimax optimization problems.
-We present an extension of our proposed L2L framework to generative adversarial imitation learning (GAIL, \cite{DBLP:journals/corr/HoE16}) and provide numerical experiments for comparing the original GAIL and GAIL with L2L on two environments: CartPole and Mountain Car~\citep{brockman2016openai}.
+As we mentioned earlier that our proposed L2L framework is quite general, and applicable to a {\it broad} class of minimax optimization problems, here we present an extension of our proposed L2L framework to generative adversarial imitation learning (GAIL, \cite{DBLP:journals/corr/HoE16}) and conduct some numerical experiments for comparing the original GAIL and GAIL with L2L on two environments: CartPole and Mountain Car~\cite{brockman2016openai}.